A uniform lower bound on the norms of hyperplane projections of spherical polytopes: Introduction

-It is easy to see, that for a generic symmetric polytope with vertices in $\mathbb{S}_n$, the determinant function does not vanish on any subset of vertices or pairwise non-neighbouring faces.
-Thus, a generic symmetric polytope, with vertices forming a $\frac{1}{4n}$-net in the unit sphere, has all hyperplane projections with the norm greater than $1$.
-This is clearly expected by the result of Bosznay and Garay.
-It also leads to the question of estimating the measure of the spherical polytopes satisfying some explicit, uniform lower bound on the norms of hyperplane projection.
+Informally speaking, the determinant function that appears in the estimate above, could be considered as some kind of a measure of the linear independency of the vertices and facets of $K$.
+The probability that a random symmetric polytope, with vertices drawn uniformly and independently in $\mathbb{S}_n$, is simplicial and the determinant function does not vanish on any subset of vertices or pairwise non-neighbouring faces is equal to $1$.
+Thus, if we pick appropriately large number of points at random from the unit sphere, the resulting normed space, has all hyperplane projections with the norm greater than $1$ with a high probability.
+This is clearly expected by the previously mentioned result of Bosznay and Garay.
+The question of estimating this probability for some explicit, uniform lower bound on the norms of hyperplane projection arises naturally.
 Points $x_1, x_2, \ldots, x_N \in \mathbb{S}_n$ will be called \emph{random points}, if they are distributed independently and uniformly in $\mathbb{S}_n$.
 In the next result, we provide a uniform lower bound for the norms of hyperplane projections, which holds with a large probability for a random spherical polytope.
-The result states, that for the symmetric convex hull of $N \geq n^{4n}$ random points in $\mathbb{S}^n$, the corresponding normed space has all hyperplane projections with norm greater than $ 1 + c_nN^{-8n-6}$ (for some specific constant $c_n$), with the probability at least $1 - \frac{4}{N}$.
+The result states, that for the symmetric convex hull of $N \geq n^{4n}$ random points in $\mathbb{S}^n$, the corresponding normed space has all hyperplane projections with norm greater than $ 1 + c_nN^{-(2n^2+4n+6)}$ (for some specific constant $c_n$), with the probability at least $1 - \frac{3}{N}$.